 Room: Palolo 3 Time: 12:45 - 2:15pm

 Session: African Studies; Language Education; Linguistics; Indigenous STE(A)M

 Education

 Session Chair: Dr. Clemente Abrokwaa

-I. Science, Technology and Development: The Contributions of Ghanaian Universities Re-examined
+I. Globalization and The Academy: The African University Within The New World Order - Inclusion or Relegation?

-This paper examines the scientific and technological contributions of Ghanaian Universities to the development of the Ghanaian society and its people, since their inception in the 1960s.
-It argues that the Universities have failed to contribute adequately to the scientific and technological development needs of the country due to several constricting factors.
+This paper examines the African university within the New World Order, in terms of its relevance, role, status, and ability to contribute toward national and global knowledge and development.
+It argues that globalization may, eventually, reduce the African university to nothing more than an educational site that offers students international cultural and diversity experience, but incapable of achieving any global recognition as a serious and competitive academic institution within the New World Order - unless it begins to re-orient its focus to developing its local indigenous knowledge and technological resources.

 Author/Presenter: Dr. Clemente Abrokwaa

 African Studies Department Penn State University

 Pennsylvania

 II.
 The Acquisition of a Japanese Practical Formulaic Sequences List from a Closed Caption TV Corpus

 We try to acquire a practical formulaic sequences list from the huge raw FSs.
 We focus to keep a balance between frequency and string-length.
 We investigate FSs which have more than 5 characters and occur more than ten times in the corpus.
 From our preliminary investigation using these paramaters, we can expect to acquire a FS which can be considered as a prefabricated component.
 We describe the details of the method and results.
 We also show what kind of strings are extracted as practical FSs.

 Q: What kind of formulaic sequences were extracted?

 A: Because we tried to extract long size FSs, most extracted FSs form meaning units such as sentences, phrases, and long proper nouns.

 Author/Presenters: Dr. Hajime Mochizuki

 Institute of Global Studies

 Tokyo University of Foreign Studies

 Japan

 Prof. Kohji Shibano

 Research Institute for Languages and Cultures of Africa and Asia

 Tokyo University of Foreign Studies

 Japan

 Room: Palolo 3

 Time: 12:45 - 2:15pm

 Session: African Studies; Language Education; Linguistics; Indigenous STE(A)M

 Education

 Session Chair: Dr. Clemente Abrokwaa

 III.
 Aboriginal Ways of Knowing and Learning, 21st Century Learners, and STE(A)M Success

 This paper explores how Aboriginal ways of knowing and learning and those of the 21st Century learners of today very closely parallel each other and illustrates how the creative multidisciplinary approach of a liberal education and the arts might be the way to enable early academic engagement, success and retention of Aboriginal learners in the sciences and mathematics.

 Q: What do Aboriginal learners and 21st Century learners have in common?

 A: They are hands-on applied learners; they learn by doing first.

 Author/Presenter: Dr. Michelle Hogue

-First Nations' Transition Program Faculty of Arts & Sciences
+First Nations' Transition Program

-University of Lethbridge
+Faculty of Arts & Sciences University of Lethbridge

 Alberta, Canada